 - Policies and procedures to assess student learning outcomes and student success

 - Analysis of new program’s impact on existing administrative and student services (e.g. advising, tutoring, career services, etc.)

-- Programs goals that are clear, assessable and consistent with Faculty and University goals
+- Programs goals that are clear, assessable and consistent with Faculty and Institution goals

 - Academic integrity of the curriculum

-- Inclusion of the four pillars or competencies of an FUE education as well as information literacy
+- Inclusion of the four pillars or competencies of an SAFIIT education as well as information literacy

 - New library services and collections